Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 • The IRS allows certain deductions for weight loss-related costs that you may be eligible to benefit from.

-If you are interested in bariatric weight loss or the ESG procedure and would like to learn more about if insurance will cover your bariatric surgery, please contact IBI Healthcare Institute today.
-During your consultation, the knowledgeable and professional staff can answer your questions about the different weight loss options and create an individualized plan to help you reach your goals.
+Additionally, if you are interested in bariatric weight loss or the ESG procedure, please contact IBI Healthcare Institute today.
+Moreover, find out if insurance covers your surgery.
+Finally, during your consultation, our staff can answer your questions about various weight loss options to meet your goals.